 Most of the drug is excreted in the bile as inactive metabolites which are then reabsorbed from the intestinal tract and excreted in the urine.
-Urinary excretion of phenytoin and its metabolites occurs partly with glomerular filtration but, end race have no significant impact on phenytoin pharmacokinetic
+Urinary excretion of phenytoin and its metabolites occurs partly with glomerular filtration but, more importantly, by tubular secretion.